MarkBramnik/rtest/README.md

 * **Note:** Rtest framework is developed for *integration* tests.
 For unit and system/functional tests other frameworks will probably work much better

+* The framework itself should have as least external dependencies as possible

 ### Basic Assumptions: